About Munich Airport (MUC)

 Munich Airport is one of Europe’s busiest air facilities and, for this reason, is a key hub for a number of major airlines.
 Our Munich Airport guide includes airport contact details, as well as information on how to get there, terminal facilities and nearby accommodation options.

 The new satellite building opened in April 2016.
-Plans are in place for an extension to this facility, as well as a potential second satellite building.
+Plans are in place for an extension to this facility, as well as a potential second satellite building and third runway.
+Terminal 1 will is to be extended and refurbished, providing a total of 95,000 square metres (0.0367 square miles) more in new space.
+Some hotels have been expanded, and construction of a new hotel is due to start in 2020.

 There is a 24-hour information desk (tel: +49 89 97500) on level 3 of the main Munich Airport Centre (MAC) – the main concourse connecting the two terminals.
-In Terminal 2, information desks are located on levels 3 and 4 in Arrivals and Departures respectively.
+In Terminal 2, information desks are located on levels 3 and 4 in Arrivals and Departures respectively, and there are four information desks on the fourth floor of Terminal 1.
 There are also several Lufthansa Service Desks located throughout Terminal 2 and a tourist information desk on level 4 of Terminal 1.

 Munich Airport is located just off the A92 between Munich and Deggendorf and is accessible from four motorway exits.